Yining-math/Yining-math.github.io/index.md

 * Oct.
 2023 -- Ongoing: Master of Mathematics in the University of Bonn

 ## Interests
-I'm interested in derived algebraic geometry and its interactions with other fields.
-Now I'm supervised by [Prof. Gaitsgory](https://people.mpim-bonn.mpg.de/gaitsgde/index.html) to learn how derived algebraic geometry paves the way for geometric Langlands program.
+I’m interested in derived algebraic geometry and its interactions with other fields, especially derived analytic and symplectic geometries.